feponiel/feponiel/README.md

 ### Hi, I'm Felipe Elias!

 Welcome to my GitHub page!
-Let me show you some cool projects that stand out:
+Let me show you some cool repositories that stand out:

 ---